frdmn/servant/README.md

     cp servant/config.json ~/
     ```

-Follow the Usage instructions how to correctly setup new projects.s
+Follow the Usage instructions how to correctly setup new projects.

 ## Usage

-#### Create and bootstrap virtual machine initally
+### Create and bootstrap virtual machine initally

 1. To initially create the **servant** machine, just run: